pauliejes/SandboxDocs/docs/tutorials/custom-graphic-tutorial.md

 For this demo, we'll keep the two files in a directory in `Sandbox` > `public` > `adl` > `sandbox`.
 We'll call the directory `customObjectDemo`.
 Placing the files here will make them easy for us to reference later.

+!!! note:
+    Here are links to download the complete files for your reference: [customSphere.vwf.yaml](customSphere.vwf.yaml) and [customSphere.js](customSphere.js)

 Create a new text file called `customSphere.vwf.yaml` in the `customObjectDemo` directory.
 Put the following in the file:

 ```